GEWIS/actions/README.md

 | REGISTRY\_PASSWORD | The password used to push to the custom registry. |

 ## NPM release
-Workflow for releasing a NPM package on GitHub.
+Workflow for releasing a NPM package on npmjs.com.

 ```yaml
 jobs: